ruixing76/alta2023/src/pages/mentoring/index.md

   title: ALTA Mentoring Program | ALTA 2021
 ---

-<span style="color:red">This [Slack channel](https://join.slack.com/t/slack-8hv5920/shared_invite/zt-zwgwmzwx-dAeCuQbwWFOwvtcOzit_3Q) can be used for mentorship communication during ALTA 2021.</span>

-Note: The above Slack link works on computers, but for some reason does not work on mobile.
-We are working on figuring out the problem, but in the mean time, use a computer to join the Slack channel.

 ### What is mentoring?
 Mentoring is generally considered to be a voluntary relationship that gives people the opportunity to share their skills, knowledge and experiences, both personal and professional.